 What will it take for all women to get in the game of money and move their entire purse in alignment with their values?
 What are the tools and conversations that women need to have to more easily activate their capital as impact investors and social justice givers?
 Our Women & Money Initiative will explore the answers to these questions as we strive to highlight how critical it is for all people to invest with a gender lens and how it best serves social change for our economic, political and financial systems.

-A gathering of fierce leaders in the philanthropy, investing and activist community will gather in April 2019 to discuss and frame an agenda of actions and solutions to encourage more people to think about gender and impact when they give, spend and invest.
+A gathering of fierce leaders in the philanthropy, investing and activist community will gather on September 16-17, 2019 to discuss and frame an agenda of actions and solutions to encourage more people to think about gender and impact when they give, spend and invest.

 For sponsorship and partnership opportunities, please contact What Will It Take founder Marianne Schnall.